Deploying to Heroku

 Running the sub-generator

-Before running the sub-generator, you must install the Heroku toolbelt, and have a Heroku account created.
+Before running the sub-generator, you must install the Heroku CLI.

-You must also create a Heroku account and log in with the toolbelt by running the following command:
+You must also create a Heroku account and log in with the CLI by running the following command:

 **$ heroku login** Enter your Heroku credentials.
 Email: YOUR_EMAIL Password (typing will be hidden): YOUR_PASSWORD Authentication successful.